gourlaysama/bcdiff/src/main/man/man1/bcdiff.1.md

 :   Number of context lines to show around. diffs.
 Use `-1` to show all.
     (default: `3`)

+\--exit-code
+:   Make the program exit with codes similar to diff(1) (1 if there were
+    differences and 0 otherwise)

+-R, \--inverse
+:   Inverse the two inputs.

 -m *REGEX*, \--method-name-filter *REGEX*
 :   Only process methods whose name match the provided regex.